-This research has now been updated, for more information about the latest research please see our latest report Dementia UK: Second edition.
+This research has now been updated, for more information about the latest research please see our latest report Dementia UK: Update.

 In February 2007 the Alzheimer's Society published a major study on the social and economic impact of dementia in the UK.

 The research, commissioned through King's College London and the London School of Economics provided a detailed and robust picture of prevalence and economic impact of dementia in the UK at that time.

 The report showed that as the UK's population ages the number of people with dementia will grow substantially.
 It also showed that dementia cost the UK £17 billion a year.

 Alzheimer's Society has now updated this research, for more information about current statistics please see Dementia UK: Update.

 What did the report find?

 - There were 700,000 people with dementia in the UK in 2007.

 - There were 15,000 younger people with dementia in the UK in 2007.
 This is likely to be a major underestimate by up to three times because of the way the data relies on referrals to services.